gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Pre-Conditions

-* There should not already be a duplicate task running.
+* There should not already be a `copy-backups` task running.

 > Note: `copy-backups-task` runs as a separate job, and it operates only on the backup bucket, hence it doesn't depend on health of etcd cluster members.